Visiting London: What You Need to Know

 There’s a reason that London is one of the most visited cities in the world.

-From spectacular museums and iconic landmarks to hidden gems that continue to reveal themselves long after you think you’ve gotten to know the city really well, any trip to London is like stepping through the looking glass.
+From spectacular museums and iconic landmarks to hidden gems that continue to reveal themselves long after you think you’ve gotten to know the city really well, visiting London is like stepping through the looking glass.

 Of course, there’s the big stuff: The London Eye, The Houses of Parliament, Buckingham Palace, St Paul’s Cathedral – you’ll no doubt know them before you see them.
 But there’s so much more to London than this.